Looking for the best sunscreens? We cover the top sunblocks and tell you which ones to avoid.

-Summer is here, and we are feelin it here in Vegas!
+Summer is here, and we are feeling it here in Vegas!
 I’ve only recently been putting on sunscreen religiously ever since my doctor spotted an irregular mole on my arm.
 I should have been more careful especially since we’re out in the sun quite a bit.
 Fingers crossed that it won’t be a big deal, but I’m pretty scared to go in and get a skin biopsy!

 This week as we were doing some of our own research, we wanted to share about the best and worst sunscreens out there.
 Generally, we pay more attention to cost and efficacy over whether it’s organic or non-toxic.
-What doesn’t kill you makes you stronger, right? ;P I guess we won’t know until it’s too late.
+What doesn’t kill you makes you stronger, right?
+I guess we won’t know until it’s too late.

 - Don’t trust sky-high SPF claims.
 EWG (Environmental Working Group) recommends that you avoid anything higher than SPF 50 and that you should reapply sunscreen often.

-- Avoid oxybenzone – It messes with your hormones and could trigger allergic reactions.
+- Avoid oxybenzone.
+It messes with your hormones and could trigger allergic reactions.